HistoryAtState/hsg-shell/README.md

 `HSG_ENV=production ant` for a single test

-`export HSG_ENV` in the login script on a production server
+`export HSG_ENV=production` in the login script on a production server

 ## 2. Update